 The numbers are staggering: estimates show that Ontario generates 500,000 tonnes of clothing and textile waste every year and that number is expected to grow rapidly.

 Although most people report donating used textiles to charity for reuse, 85% of used textiles are ending up in the landfill instead.
-The good news: there are many people and organizations working hard to eliminate textile waste at the community and system level.
+The good news: many people and organizations are working hard to eliminate textile waste at the community and system level.

 Most people don’t know it, but the charities and companies that collect and sort reusable clothing also accept un-wearable textiles, such as clothing that is torn, ripped or stained.
 Textiles get sorted and graded to be sold for reuse here in Canada or to be shipped overseas for reuse.
 Textiles that aren’t in wearable condition (even single shoes!) are bundled up and sent to textile recyclers in the US to break down the fabrics into their original threads.